Updated on May 29, 2026 Responding to Climate Change

 GHG Emissions (Scope 3)

 On the other hand, Scope 3, which means the GHG emissions based on the entire supply chain related to us other than Scope 1 and Scope 2, is indirect GHG emissions generated from the viewpoint of a life cycle such as raw material procurement, product distribution, product use and disposal as well as the direct emissions related to our business activities.
-In 2024, we have changed the calculation method for Scope 3 (Category 1) and expanded the scope of calculation to the entire Kuraray Group including overseas.
-Furthermore, we have greatly increased the number of raw materials, instead of major raw material only.
-This new calculation method, which uses emission factor applied for individual raw material (i.e., weight basis), has greatly improved the accuracy of our calculations, compared to the previous method by multiplying (i) purchase price and (ii) emission factor per amount which is defined by “industry category” (i.e., purchase price basis).
+At the Kuraray Group, we have identified “Purchased goods and services” (Category 1) as the largest source of Scope 3 emissions, and we calculate emissions by applying emissions factors to individual purchased items.
+As a general rule, we use weight-based emission factors, and only use spend-based factors when weight data is not available, thereby improving calculation accuracy.

-Furthermore, we have set a new goal for Category 1, which had the largest GHG emissions within Scope 3, aiming to reduce emissions by 37.5% by 2035 compared to 2021 levels.
+We have set a new goal for Category 1, which accounts for the largest share of GHG emissions within Scope 3, to reduce emissions by 37.5% by 2035 compared with 2021 levels.

 ( (1) to (15) show categories of Scope 3)